harrietrc/loadimpact-docs/jekyll/_v4/test-running/cloud-execution.md

 <div class="callout callout-warning" role="alert">
     <b>Use the CLI flags to set environment variables</b><br>
     With cloud execution you must use the CLI flags (<code>-e/--env</code>) to set <a href="{{ site.baseurl }}{% link _v4/test-scripting/environment-variables.md %}" class="alert-link">environment variables</a>.
-Environment variables set in the local terminal before executing k6 won't be forwarded to the Load Impact cloud service, and thus won't be available to your script when executing in the cloud.
+Environment variables set in the local terminal before executing k6 won't be forwarded to the LoadImpact cloud service, and thus won't be available to your script when executing in the cloud.
 </div>

-### Load Impact environment variables
+### LoadImpact environment variables

-When running a cloud executed test with Load Impact the following environment variables will always be set:
+When running a cloud executed test with LoadImpact the following environment variables will always be set:

 Name|	Value|	Description
 -|-|-